Yeezy (company): Yeezy Season

 Yeezy Season 9 debuted at Paris Fashion Week on October 3, 2022, and was streamed on YouTube.
 The collection featured oversized ponchos, 3D printed boots and a controversial shirt with Pope John Paul II on the front and a White Lives Matter print on the back, worn by multiple models including Selah Marley.
-Naomi Campbell walked on the runway at the fashion show, soundtracked by an unreleased Kanye West collaboration with James Blake titled "Always", in reference to the deceased Virgil Abloh.
+Naomi Campbell walked on the runway at the fashion show, soundtracked by unreleased song by West and English musician James Blake titled "What I Would Have Said At Virgil's Funeral" in reference to the deceased Virgil Abloh.
 West stated: "There's just people.
 From the same planet.
 And sometimes, in high school, it feels like we don't fit in.
 And in a situation like this, we have the opportunity to come together to express who we are."

-YZY SZN X Casting Showcase (YZY FREE) debuted at 10 PM on May 1, 2023, held in Los Angeles at 8025 Melrose Ave.
-The YZY season is being executive produced by PUR3branding and both its founders.
-PUR3branding, which is a subsidiary of PUR3inc, a Los Angeles clothing company is in charge of developing and manufacturing the season.
-The show hosted many male and female models with shaved heads wearing skintight white T-shirt and black stockings.
+Yeezy Season X debuted at 10 p.m. on May 1, 2023 in Los Angeles at 8025 Melrose Avenue, at a private event called "YZY Free."
+The Yeezy Season was executive produced by Pur3 Branding and both its founders.
+Pur3 Branding–which is a subsidiary of Pur3 Inc, a Los Angeles-based clothing company–was in charge of developing and manufacturing.

+The show hosted many male and female models with shaved heads wearing skin-tight white T-shirts and black stockings.
 Part of the show involved the models standing at attention and placing candles on a center table.
 The T-shirts were later given out to the public.
 West was notably absent, leaving after the initial setup of the event, and wearing a retro Manchester United jersey.

-Some samples of pieces from Yeezy Season 10 have surfaced online via collectors, and was confirmed on X on April 3, 2025, when West replied to a fan stating "YEEZY SEASON 10 with [sic] SHAYNE OLIVER".
-West would then post on May 13 with a photo of a black deodorant stick stating "YZYSZNX MRCH3125 DRDRNT".
+Some samples of pieces from Yeezy Season 10 have surfaced online via collectors, and was confirmed on Twitter on April 3, 2025, when West replied to a fan stating "YEEZY SEASON 10 with [sic] SHAYNE OLIVER."
+On May 13, West posted a photo of a black deodorant stick with the caption "YZYSZNX MRCH3125 DRDRNT".

 On May 21, West released the single "Alive" featuring YoungBoy Never Broke Again.
-West would first release the song on Instagram, captioning it "ALIVE YE X NBA YoungBoy YZY SZN 10", likely meaning the song is to be part of Yeezy Season 10.
-On May 23, West would post a photo on X of him dressed up in all black clothes with the caption "THIS THAT NEW SEASON 10".
-During his July 12 concert in Shanghai, West was seen wearing a shirt featuring the text "SZN X."
+West first released the song on Instagram, with the caption "ALIVE YE X NBA YoungBoy YZY SZN 10," likely implying the song was going to be a part of Yeezy Season 10.
+On May 23, West posted a photo on Twitter of him dressed up in all black clothes with the caption "THIS THAT NEW SEASON 10."
+During his July 12 concert in Shanghai, West was seen wearing a shirt with the text "SZN X." Several items from the YZY Free event were later put up for sale on the official Yeezy website.
+The website was shut down on February 11, 2025 and was reinstated on August 9, 2025.